Terraslavonica/bioinf_scripts/README.md

 * __xml_split.py__ allows to split your blast results into several parts.
 We had to do it, because our blast result was too big to use it in [Megan](https://github.com/danielhuson/megan-ce) with our computational resources.

+* __from_BOLD_puller.py__ allows to find the longest subsequence for each species in .fas file.
+Also shows the fraction of gaps in the sequence.

 ## Getting started with:
 * __kraken_to_krona.py__